 If you are already pregnant and take medicines or drugs not prescribed to you, talk to your provider about the best way to keep you and the baby safe.
-Some medicines should not be stopped without medical supervision, or harm may result.
+Some medicines should not be stopped without medical supervision, or complications may develop.
 Your provider will know how best to manage the risks.

 NAS; Neonatal abstinence symptoms

 Hudak ML.
-Infants with antenatal exposure to drugs.
+Infants of substance-using mothers.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 53.
+11th ed.
+Philadelphia, PA: Elsevier Saunders; 2020:chap 46.

 Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM.
 Abstinence syndromes.
 In Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM,.eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 126.

 Updated by: Kimberly G. Lee, MD, MSc, IBCLC, Clinical Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.